david-cortes/contextualbandits/README.md

 ## Recent additions

+* Can now work sparse matrices in CSR format.
 * Added functionality for ranking top-N arms instead of always picking the single best one.
 * Added tree-based partitioned UCB and TS.
 * Added new online method `ParametricTS`.